bendorr/lucs_af/README.md

 Comprehensive analysis of RMSDs and confidence metrics between classic/fine-tuned AlphaFold2 predictions and ground truth structures.
 Generates dataframes with structural metrics, confidence scores, and PDB paths for downstream analysis.

 **Analyses in analyze_finetuned_predictions.py:**
-- RMSD between predictions and ground truth structures, over all and subsets of residues (e.g., reshaped loop-helix-loop elements in LUCS designs)
+- RMSD between predictions and "ground truth" structures, over all and subsets of residues (e.g., reshaped loop-helix-loop elements in LUCS designs)
 - Helix RMSDs between predicted structures and design models/reference structures
 - pLDDT and pAE confidence metric evaluation, for all and subsets of residues
 - Classic vs. fine-tuned model performance w.r.t. classification tasks and structure prediction accuracy